madeso/json/README.md

 **What does stb style library mean?** It means that it is distributed as a single header without templates and external dependencies and in one file you have to define a macro to "implement the implementations".
 See the [stb repo](https://github.com/nothings/stb) and [stb howto](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) for a more detailed information.

-**What does cross platform mean?** It means that currently each commit it built and tested on with both gcc and clang on both linux and osx.
-It is also tested on windows with visual studio 2017.
-It may work on others, but those are not tested (ports welcome!).
+**What does cross platform mean?** It means that currently each commit is built and tested with both gcc and clang on linux and osx and visual studio 2017 on windows.
+It may work on others setups, but those are not tested (ports are welcome!).

 ## How to use